 Phase II is the application development portion (software development).
 We use an

 estimating model based on previous project actuals to estimate the effort.
 All time

 is tracked by PDSA's eTimeTrak™, a web-based, time tracking system.
 It includes

 date, time, task, consultant's name, and task description.
 Your bimonthly invoices

 will include this detail for your review and will be available on the web.

-All development by our staff follows the PDSA methodology: standard-naming conventions
+All development by our staff follows the Fairway methodology: standard-naming conventions

 (VB and SQLServer) program construction, and architecture.
 If your business is located

 across the country or across the globe, working over long distances is made simple